 Games will be assigned a specific date and location upon the release of the brackets.
 Teams can mutually agree to play those matches on another date and at a different location as long as it is played BEFORE the date Illinois Youth Soccer has scheduled it for and they submit that game info by the game change deadline:

 Teams must play quarterfinals, semifinals and finals in Rockford on the Illinois Youth Soccer assigned day.
-To avoid school conflicts teams must submit specific info no later than August 6.
-Click here for more details on school conflicts.
+To avoid school conflicts teams must submit specific info no later than April 6.
+Click here for details on school conflicts

 TEAMS DO NOT ASSIGN REFEREES FOR HOME-TEAM-HOST GAMES.
 The State Cup Referee Assignor will assign the officiating crew upon receipt of the above listed information.